MLB Hall of Fame

 In 1945, Bresnahan was rightfully inducted into the Baseball Hall of Fame, securing his legacy as a pioneer who changed the way the game was played.
 His innovations continue to influence baseball today.

-Bresnahan's Awards and Records
+Bresnahan's Awards and Honors

 • Inducted into the Baseball Hall of Fame (1945)